nathaneltitane/dextop/README.md

 ### Before you proceed:

-To run the way it does and transition seemlessly in between Termux and the container instance of your choice, Dextop is built a certain way, loads and links scripts, configuration files and utilities to enhance your Android-based workstation experience.
+To run the way it does and transition seamlessly in between Termux and the container instance of your choice, Dextop is built a certain way, loads and links scripts, configuration files and utilities to enhance your Android-based workstation experience.

 It is highly recommended to install Dextop on a fresh Termux install to benefit from a clean slate and snappy experience, although you can always attempt deploying it on an already existing setup: